SummitAnthony/Digital-Book-Store/README.md

 Visit [http://localhost:8000/admin](http://localhost:8000/admin) to access the admin panel and explore the functionalities of the Django Digital Book Store project.

-## Contributing
+## Disclaimer
-If you find issues or want to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).
+This project is still not completed yet, lots of more features to add in the future

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Join me in this open-source journey!